 The practice's consent policy referred to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves in certain circumstances.
 Staff were aware of the need to consider this when treating young people under 16 years of age.
 The team were aware of the Mental Capacity Act 2005 (MCA) and understood their responsibilities under the act when treating adults who might not be able to make informed decisions.
-We saw improvements could be to the policies relating to the MCA and best interest decisions.
-Immediately following this inspection, we were sent an updated consent policy, which clearly addressed those areas identified for improvement.
+We saw improvements could be made to the policies relating to the MCA and best interest decisions.
+This to give clearer guidance to staff who might have to assess capacity and make best interest decisions as a result of the assessment.
+Following this inspection, we were sent an updated consent policy, which clearly addressed those areas identified for improvement.